hynet-mel/mutant-standard-color-font/README.md

 [16]:https://www.python.org/downloads/windows/

-*Reiterating: Only FireFox and Edge support the SVGinOT color emoji for now.
-Chrome will use the fallback black and white emoji.*
+*Reiterating: Only FireFox and Edge (legacy) support the SVGinOT color emoji for now.
+Chrome and Edge (Chromium based) will use the fallback black and white emoji.*

 ## Uninstalling